Realm: Eastern Eurasia

 States: China, Russia, North Korea, South Korea

 Forests at 500 to 1,000 m elevation include both coniferous and broadleaved species.
-Conifers of the Manchurian mixed forests include the tall, straight-trunked Korean pine, Manchurian fir, and Siberian spruce, which, together with its sibling species the Norway spruce, are widespread across northern Eurasia.
+Conifers of the Manchurian mixed forests include the tall, straight-trunked Korean pine, Manchurian fir, and Siberian spruce, which, together with its sibling species, the Norway spruce, is widespread across northern Eurasia.
 Deciduous broadleaved trees include several species of maple and oak, ash, birch, and Manchurian elm.
-Korean ginseng, an important medicinal plant once common in the forest understory, is now severely depleted in the China, relatively more abundant in the Russian part of the ecoregion.
+Korean ginseng, an important medicinal plant once common in the forest understory, is now severely depleted in China, relatively more abundant in the Russian part of the ecoregion.

-The Siberian tiger, largest of the five tiger subspecies, once ranged across this ecoregion in the Russian Far East, through Manchuria and southward down the Korean Peninsula.
+The Siberian tiger, largest of the five tiger subspecies, once ranged across this ecoregion in the Russian Far East, through Manchuria, and southward down the Korean Peninsula.
 During the 20th Century, Siberian tiger populations plummeted.
 Current population estimates are not well constrained, but there seems to have been an upward trend over the past decade.
 562 individuals, including 100 cubs, were recorded in the Russian Far East at the end of 2015.
 A few individuals are likely to occur in North Korea as well.